Green Card Financial Project Manager Jobs

 INTRODUCTION

-- Serve as a senior member of a project team with oversight of one or more projects, each valued up to $10M.
+- Serve as a senior member of a project team with oversight of one or more projects, supporting funds >$100M budget each year.

-- Develop systems, reporting, and serves as a resource to involved financial staff.
+- Develop systems, reporting, and serve as a resource to involved financial staff.

-- Monitor inventory and purchases in financial systems and project management software.
+- Monitor and track transactions and purchases in financial systems and tools.

-- Participate in close-out work plan and conduct all close-out activities assigned (e.g., develop close-out budget, review close-out budgets, pay all final invoices, close out contracts, etc.)
+- Participate in close-out work plan and conduct all close-out activities assigned (e.g., develop close-out budget, review close-out budgets, pay all final invoices, etc.).

-- Provide oversight and may supervise project team members; provide input to the performance review of team members.
+- Provide oversight and support to other project team members; provide input to the performance review of team members.

 MINIMUM QUALIFICATIONS